Homemade sweet potato buns are perfect for slicing and filling with hamburgers or other meats.

 - Turn out onto a floured board and knead until the dough is soft and elastic.

-- Grease a large bowl lightly and place the dough inside, turning to coat with the oil.
+- Grease a large mixing bowl lightly and transfer dough inside, turning to coat with the oil.

 - Cover the bowl with a towel and allow to rise until doubled.

-- Punch down the dough and turn out to a floured board.
+- Punch down the dough and turn out to a floured work surface.

 - Weigh the dough and divide it into 15 equal portions (approximately 4.3 ounces each).